 Ballistix. – Reflections -.
 1989.

-Ballistix was never my type of game and the only reason i got this one was because of the hype and media reception around it.
+Ballistix was never my type of game and the only reason i got this one was that of the hype and media reception around it.
 Reflections went to become one of my favorite developers of all time but i never did fancy Shadow Of The Beast 2 (1 and 3 i loved) and Ballistix really.

 Gameplay was some sort of hybrid mix of a football/speedball game.